-Hose/socks: Solid white or gray socks or nude/tan hose are worn with pants or a dress at all times without ornamentation, i.e.: bells, beads.
+Hose/socks: Solid white socks are worn with pants or a dress at all times without ornamentation, i.e.: bells, beads.
 Patterned socks are not worn.

 Skirts: For students who prefer wearing a skirt, it is permissible to obtain a matching skirt with the scrub top.